Jubatian/rrpge-spec/specs/boot.rst

 - Source B2: 0x0000
 - Source B3: 0x0000

-The low half-palette registers are all set zero, so color indices 0 - 7 are used, and no X expansion takes place.
+The colorkey value registers are all set zero.

-Source 0 sets up positioned source on Peripheral RAM bank 0 of 80 cells width, with zero as colorkey.
+Source 0 sets up positioned source on Peripheral RAM bank 0 of 80 cells width, with zero as low half-palette and X expansion turned off.
 This is useful for non-scrolling display.

-The remainig sources remain uninitialized (PRAM bank 0, 128 cells wide positioned sources, colorkey set to zero).
+The remainig sources remain uninitialized (PRAM bank 0, 128 cells wide positioned sources, zero as low half-palette, X expansion off).

 Entry 1 of the display list is populated as follows: